Before you can use the Monitoring API, you must enable it and authorize users to access it.

 Authorizing use of the API

-Access to the API is controlled by Cloud Identity and Management roles and permission.
+Access to the API is controlled by Identity and Access Management (IAM) roles and permissions.
 There is a permission associated with each method, and permissions for related methods are clustered into roles, which can then be granted to users.
-See Access Control for more information.
+See Control access with Identity and Access Management for more information.

 If you are writing an application that uses the Monitoring API, the recommended client libraries authorize your application using Application Default Credentials.
 This hides authorization details from your application code.